SGo-Go/nxUML/README.md

     various stages of source code processing by parsers and carry out custom functions, dispatcher system for parsers
-  * a diverse and deep serialization system which can produce and read XML and/or JSON representations of UML elements instances
+  * a diverse and deep serialization system which can produce and read XML and/or JSON representations of UML element instances
   * a template system for document outputs
   * an interface to Django framework and Jinja2

-Copyright (C) 2014 nxUML
+Copyright (C) 2014 nxUML, All Right Reserved
+License: GPL

 Sergiy Gogolenko <sergiy.gogolenko@gmail.com>